kmarkus/rFSM/doc/README.txt

-    This =doo= will check a certain condition repeatedly and raise an event if it is true.
-After that control is returned to the rFSM core.
+    This =doo= will check a certain condition repeatedly and raise the "e_close_obj" event if it is true.
+Each cycle the control is returned to the rFSM core by calling =rfsm.yield()=.

-    =rfsm.yield(idle_flag)= accepts a boolean argument (called the "idle flag") to influence the =doo= execution behavior by the rFSM
-    core: if true it will cause the rFSM core to go idle if there are no other events.
-If false (the default if no argument given) and there are no other events, =doo= will be called in a tight loop.
-It depends on the application which idle_flag is appropriate.
-In general the idle_flag should only be true if the intention is that the =doo= function is executed as fast as possible, as this mode will consume a lot of CPU!
+    =rfsm.yield(idle_flag)= accepts a boolean argument (called the "idle flag") that influences the =doo= execution behavior by the rFSM core: if true it will cause the rFSM core to go idle provided there are no other events.
+If false (the default[1] if no arguments are given) and there are no other events, =doo= will be called in a tight loop.
+It depends on each application which idle_flag is appropriate.
+In general the idle_flag should always be true unless the intention is that the =doo= function is executed as fast as possible (potentially consuming a lot of CPU!).  reason to choose this default is

 5.1.2 Particularities of the root composite state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~